andystitt829/oded/README.md

 * Clone this repository by opening your command line tool and typing `cd your-project-directory/wp-content/themes` (replacing "your-project-directory" with the actual name of your project directory) and then typing `git clone https://github.com/andystitt829/oded.git`
 * You can download a ZIP file of theme either [with the SASS files](http://andystitt.com/themes/oded-with-sass.zip) or [without them](http://andystitt.com/themes/oded.zip).
-* If you use Node.js, you can go to your project directory via the command line and then type `npm install oded`
+* If you use Node.js, you can go to your project directory via the command line and then type `npm install oded-wp`
 * I have submitted this theme for inclusion in the WordPress theme repository; hoping it gets approved so you can access it from there!

 A Few Notes for Developers